Russia to U.S. on Crimea annexation: Accept it and move on

 Russia accused the West of orchestrating the “coup” against Yanukovich, and some analysts say the Crimea annexation was Putin’s punishment of the West for ignoring Moscow’s interest in the former Soviet republic that it considers to be its backyard.

-The Kremlin has also demanded NATO explain its activities in eastern Europe, not far from old Soviet borders, after the Western military alliance pledged to improve defenses for its eastern members following Russia’s takeover of Crimea.
+The Kremlin has also demanded NATO explain its activities in eastern Europe, not far from old Soviet borders, after the Western military alliance pledged to improve defences for its eastern members following Russia’s takeover of Crimea.
+(Editing by Mark Heinrich)

-A Foreign Ministry spokesman said that Russia was both regretful and surprised with respect to the U.S. State Department’s decision to suspend several projects under the U.S. Russia Bilateral Presidential Commission earlier this week.

-“After all the U.S. colleagues may possibly be able to look at the situation in Crimea and Ukraine impartially, open-mindedly, and would not be destroying everything in relations with Russia,” Alexander Lukashevich said in a statement.
-“One would like to hope for that.”